Krabi Travel Guide: Best Beaches, Islands & Things to Do

 • Families: Ao Nang or Klong Muang are great for family-friendly beaches and boat trips.
 Private cruises are ideal for kids.
 Choose hotels with kids’ clubs (Dusit Thani, Krabi Resort).
 Activities: Emerald Pool, Four Islands tour, ethical animal sanctuaries, and beach picnics.
 Always check safety gear for water activities.

 • Couples: Railay Beach is perfect for romance, sunset dinners, massages, and private cruises.
-Try a sunset cruise or drinks at Cliff Beach Club.

 • Solo travelers: Friendly hostels, lively nightlife, group tours, climbing, and sports make it easy to meet people.
 Cooking classes and day trips are great for socializing.